hatatwit/missha-eshop/README.md

 ## Prerequisites
 Before you start, ensure that you have the following prerequisites:
 * Create Stripe account and get API keys
-* Create Railway account and deploy Postgres Database to get its environment variables
+* Create Railway account and deploy Postgres database to get its environment variables

 To set up the .env file, please follow these steps:
 ### ./missha-eshop/api/.env